Citizens Task Force

 Why Use AI?

-AI helps us move fast and dig deep without big taxpayer costs, but every finding gets human review by the task force.
-If something looks off, we cross check with official sources and get expert input before going public.
+AI helps us move fast and dig deep without big taxpayer costs, but every finding gets human review by the task force, experts, myself, and/or the AG.
+If something looks off, we cross check with official sources and get expert input before going public with the findings.
+No assumptions.
+Just factual data reporting to restore trust in our government.

 Privacy and security first: Only publicly available data gets used.
 No personal info, no confidential citizen records.
-Grok respects permissions (if we link state public drives), and everything processed stays within approved tools.
-We will follow Idaho data privacy laws and be fully transparent about what Grok analyzes.
+We will follow Idaho data privacy laws and be fully transparent.

 Legal authority and structure?